How to See Paris in a Day: A 24-Hour Itinerary

 If you don’t plan to go to the top of the Eiffel Tower nor do a river cruise, enjoy sitting either on the Champ de Mars (the grass in front of the Eiffel Tower) or the view from Trocadéro (which sits across the river).
 Grab a bottle of French wine, Champagne, a baguette or French pastries and simply soak in the beauty and magic of Paris.
 The Eiffel Tower sparkles on the hour at night, and it sparkles for five-minutes.

-paris in a day
+paris in one day

 As mentioned at the beginning of this post, there are a million and one ways to see Paris in a day.
 Nonetheless, I hope this guide began to give you an idea of how to spend your 24-hours in Paris.